 Center/Being and Circumference/Becoming:

-“Listening not to me, but to the lógos, it is wise to agree that all things are one“.
+“For those who listen not me, but the lógos, is wise to agree that everything is one“.

 “And from all things the one and from the one all things”.

-However, we can discuss about these concepts but we can’t really understand and grasp their essence: we are stuck with a past, an elusive present and a future as we all intend them (i.e. time and history, because history as we intend it started together with the birth of time, with our transition/fall into a temporal perspective).
-We are able to briefly experience eternity, I think, only when we remain enthralled by what I would define as platonic ideas.
-Plato’s ideas are forms/elements having an immutable, eternal, out of time, archetypical existence (therefore the deities fall into this category when are seen/interpreted as archetypes, role models, stages of life, ideals, etc.), in opposition to beings and objects that are mutable, finite/linear, within time, vectors/manifestations of every particular idea.
-Platonic ideas as ideas in itself, separated from the beings and things in which the ideas manifest themselves, are described in this ancient Chinese text: “Wanting to prove, starting from the idea [in itself] that the ideas [in things] are not at all ideas [in itself], is worth less than wanting to prove starting from the non-idea that the ideas [in themselves] are not the idea [in itself].
+“Wanting to prove, starting from the idea [in itself] that the ideas [in things] are not at all ideas [in themselves], is worth less than wanting to prove starting from the non-idea that the ideas [in themselves] are not the idea [in itself].
 Wanting to prove starting from the horse [in general] that [a white] horse is not [a] horse [in general] is worth less than wanting to prove starting from the non-horse that [a white] horse is not [a] horse [in general]”.

-If you’ve ever been in a temporary condition of astonishment, enchantment, metaphysical joy and serenity, characterized by the sensation of being out of time, followed by a sort of awakening that leaves you with a particular melancholy and the regret for having lost that condition, then you have probably experienced a platonic idea, a particular astonishment due to a metaphysical intuition (“metaphysics” means “the science [i.e. knowledge] of what goes beyond the physical”, in philosophy “the meaning and ultimate principle of the ideas”).
-It’s something that happens briefly and quite unconsciously, without really realizing it, often while you are looking intensely at something or someone.
-I’m not able to explain it in a better way!
+If you’ve ever been in a condition of momentary metaphysical astonishment, enchantment and serenity, characterized by the sensation of being outside of time and followed by a sort of awakening that leaves you with an unusual melancholy and the regret for having lost that particular condition, then you have probably experienced a platonic idea, a metaphysical intuition (the word “metaphysics” means “the science of what goes beyond the physical”) that manifests itself almost unconsciously, without having a real awareness of it.